 Deeper DiscipleshipJesus calls us to follow him.
 In Classes, Covenant Discipleship Groups, and Bands, we see our members engaging in deeper discipleship and close community

 Schweitzer's mission is: "Transforming lives by making disciples of Jesus Christ."
-Discipleship can take on many forms, but simply put, it involves two things: (1) growing in our understanding of God and the Christian faith, as well as (2) growing in our relationship with God and his Church.
+Discipleship can take on many forms, but simply put, it involves two things: 1) growing in our understanding of God and the Christian faith, and 2) growing in our relationship with God and His Church.
 At Schweitzer, we care deeply about helping people to do each of these things as they are both important means by which lives are transformed into the image of Christ.

 There are three types of classes we offer: Sunday Morning classes, Weekday classes, and Short-term classes.
 Each has different characteristics, but all of them are geared towards helping you grow deeper in your faith with fellow believers from all walks of life.